REDOMICILIATION OF COMPANIES

 Subject to some limited exceptions (of which the States must formally advise one another), the EU and OECD Member States are bound to extend to undertakings which conduct business activities in their territories and which are residents of another Member State (or are controlled directly or indirectly from another State) treatment that is not less favourable than the treatment the State would grant to domestic companies under similar circumstances.
 (See Opinion 2/92 of 24 March 1986 by the European Court).

 The European Court allows little or no compromise in upholding these rules.
-(See
+(See the judgments of

 The Treaty and its interpretation in these cases grant four main freedoms to companies:

 The law governing the company's affairs (the valid law) depends on the establishment of the company's nationality.
 Three contradictory criteria exist in EU law for the establishment of that fact:

 Germany, for instance, maintains the main seat criterion in relation to its EU partners, but has negotiated and accepted the registered office criterion with the United States.